-- 1) It is not allowed to use any additional material on the cowling cut-out (Fig. 4).
-15 cm below the cowling-cut, parallel with the top, an area of 200 x 200 mm is permitted.
+- It is not allowed to use any additional material on the cowling cut-out (Fig. 4).
+Paddings situated 8 cm below the cowling cut-out, parallel to the top, are permitted.
 All other dimensions have to be respected. - 2) The brake cut-out must be open. - 3) No attempt may be made to reduce the area of the cut-out with any material. - 4) Any unusual additions to the shape that are clearly vortex generators are not allowed. - 5) Additional holes that may give an improved aerodynamic effect are also not allowed. - 6) The cowling provides adequate protection for the athletes.